 Students will stay in local hotels throughout the stay in Thailand.
 Some meals are provided.

-Dr. Solheim has a doctorate in family science and conducts research and teaches on family economic well-being and the influence of culture on various aspects of family life.
-She has lived and worked in Thailand and has over 30 years of experience in Thailand.
+Catherine Solheim has a doctorate in Family Science, and conducts research on refugee family resettlement, family economic well-being, and the influence of culture on various aspects of family life.
+She has lived and worked in Thailand, speaks fluent Thai, and is deeply connected with the local Minnesota-Thai community.

-The program fee for Winter Break 2020 is $4,950 and includes registration fees, orientation, international health insurance, airfare, housing, excursions, and most meals.
+The program fee generally includes tuition and registration fees, orientation and international health insurance.
+It may also include airfare, housing, excursions and some or all meals.
 Students will need to budget for their passport and visa fees, meals that are not included, and personal spending money.